AlinNast/AIModel/README.md

  #### New aditions:
  - Built structure with classes rather than functions, to help with modularity and mimic production models
  - Changed the ANN structure to have 3 Hidden Layers

+ ### 10 GPT

+ Here I am with the last entry of this project, as I will build My first GPT Model.
+I will be trained with characters rather than words due to computational limitations